 Have you ever held blood in your hands even though you aren’t a phlebotomist or other blood enthusiast?

-Your words moved me to make more words and the office skylight exploded, red and blue butterflies poured out of your voice.
+Your words moved me to make more words and the office skylight exploded, red and blue butterflies poured out of your throat.

 But when I finally met you and told you about the miracle you worked